How long can I use ChatGPT for free?

 A: OpenAI aims to gather user feedback and learn more about the system’s strengths and weaknesses during the research preview phase.

-A: OpenAI has plans to refine and expand the offering based on user feedback and needs, but specific details about future pricing and access have not been announced yet.
+A: OpenAI has plans to refine and expand the offering based on user feedback and needs, but they have not provided specific details about future pricing.

-In conclusion, ChatGPT is currently available for free during the research preview phase, allowing users to have interactive conversations with the AI language model.
-While there are limitations in place, OpenAI is actively working on improving the service based on user feedback.
-So, take advantage of this opportunity to explore the capabilities of ChatGPT and provide valuable insights to OpenAI.